younusmahmood/site-webdev/src/angular/tutorial/toh-pt6.md

 Update package dependencies by adding the [stream_transform][] and Dart [http][] packages.

-You also need to add a `resolved_identifiers` entry, to inform the [angular2 transformer][ng2x] that the app will be using `BrowserClient`.
+You also need to add a `resolved_identifiers` entry, to inform the [Angular transformer][ng2x] that the app will be using `BrowserClient`.
 (For an explanation of why this extra configuration is needed, see the [HTTP client page][guide-http].)
 You'll also need to use `Client` from http, so let's add that now as well.